Psychological Injury Compensation – Claiming For Damage To Your Mental Health

-When most people think of a personal injury compensation claim, they usually consider physical injuries such as a broken arm or whiplash.
-However, as well as physical injuries, a claimant should be aware that psychological trauma is also something for which they can claim.
+When most people think of a personal injury claim, they usually consider physical injuries such as a broken arm or whiplash.
+However, as well as physical injuries, a claimant should be aware that they can also claim psychological damage compensation.

 At Direct2Compensation, we realise that making a claim for personal injury compensation is not just about the money.
 Indeed, we regularly see many different motivating factors that lead to people contacting us for help, and we know that there are many benefits to making a claim other than a financial settlement.